-Other post-employment plans Other post-employment plans consist of postemployment plans in the United States, Canada, and Italy.
+Other post-employment plans

+Other post-employment plans consist of postemployment plans in the United States, Canada, and Italy.
 These other post-employment plans have no plan assets and are unfunded.
 The main plan is the post-employment medical plan in the U.S.

 The Group funds the U.S. post-employment medical plan obligations on a pay-as-you-go basis and therefore this plan does not have plan assets.
 If healthcare costs in the future increase more than anticipated, the actuarially determined liability, and as a result the related other post-employment benefit plan expense, could increase along with future cash outlays.
-In 2015, the U.S. postemployment medical plan had a plan amendment benefit of €3.3 million as result of decrease of the interest crediting rate on Retiree Medical Savings Account from 5% to 4% effective January 1, 2016.
-This benefit is partly offset by a plan amendment cost of €0.6 million as result of a one-time discretionary increase in employer contribution to reimburse participants for healthcare cost increase in excess of the capped health benefit increase percentage of 3%.
+In 2015, the U.S. postemployment medical plan had a plan amendment benefit participants enterir of €3.3 million as result of decrease of the interest reduce or cancel fut crediting rate on Retiree Medical Savings Account from 5% consequently reduce of $\in$ 3.3 million as result of decrease of the interest crediting rate on Retiree Medical Savings Account from 5% to 4% effective January 1, 2016.
+This benefit is partly offset by a plan amendment cost of $\in$ 0.6 million as result of a one-time discretionary increase in employer contribution to reimburse participants for healthcare cost increase in excess of the capped health benefit increase percentage of 3%.